thomas-lehericy/Hanabi-discard/README.md

 a- To indicate that a card is playable, a player MAY either
  * discard their card in the same slot,
- * clue a valuable card in a player’s hand.
+ * clue a valuable card in a player’s hand, in the same slot.
+(Interpreted as a "save" from a possible discard.)

 b- Players MUST NOT
  * "fill-in" a card to inform their owner that it is playable if this is not a valid play-hint, or otherwise a valid move.
+(Exception can be made at the end, when all playable cards are visible and the players know it cannot be a play hint - we can rely on the fact that "filled-in" playable cards must be played before play hints.)
  * clue a non-valuable card.
 When a non-valuable card is clued, another interpretation is needed.
 See "Trash Clues" for the current suggestion.

 c- When play-hinting a card, players SHOULD, in order of preference,